Your state-by-state guide to the 2023 Obamacare health insurance open enrollment period

 Obamacare open enrollment is for people who want to buy or make changes to their individual health plan.
 If your employer provides health insurance, ask your human resources department when open enrollment takes place; new employees should be able to purchase their company’s health insurance outside of open enrollment if doing so for the first time.

-Many premium rates are rising next year due to inflation, but subsidies will blunt the costs for many people.
+Many premium rates are rising next year due higher hospital labor costs and new and expensive diabetes and obesity drugs, but subsidies will blunt the costs for many people.

 If you miss the healthcare open enrollment deadline, you can still purchase health insurance during a special enrollment period to buy coverage.
 Special enrollment is generally tied to a qualifying life event, like marriage, divorce, the birth or adoption of a child, a move across state lines, or the loss of health insurance.